LabBandSB/BIODICA/README.md

 For installing BIODICA

-1) clone the repository into a local folder, *with all files*
+1) clone the repository into a local folder, *with all files*.
+Make sure that the name of the local folder does not contain spaces and hypens: otherwise, certain functions won't work.
+Do not use the name "BIODICA-master" which will be suggested by GitHub after downloading the repository!

 2) check that the Java is installed.
 Java 1.8 or later version is required.